W45P85/Secret-Messager/README.md

 - Decrypt messages with the correct secret key.
 - User-friendly interface with Tkinter.
 - Support for handling special characters and padding.
+- Easily send encrypted messages via email with just a click

 ## Installation